DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 #### Multiple Layers

 After we've got that working on one of the layers in our background it is time to get it working with all three layers we created.\
 To start, each layer will be moving at a different speed.
 This is just like looking out a car window.
-The trees seem to move very fast where as the mountains, further away, appear to be very slow.\
+The trees seem to move very fast whereas the mountains, further away, appear to be very slow.\
-Add the script to each layer of the background and set the relative speed so the the backgrounds have three unique values with the closest background object's value being the closest to `1`.\
+Add the script to each layer of the background and set the relative speed so the backgrounds have three unique values with the closest background object's value being the closest to `1`.\
 After setting each of these to track the camera you should be able to play the game and see our backgrounds nicely moving at a relative speeds to their distance from the player.

 ### Repeating Backgrounds

 **Caution**\
 This section is going to be more complex than what we have already done.
-We encourage you too try going through this but if it feels too complex do not worry, you are free to move on to the [next section](#on-your-own).
+We encourage you to try going through this but if it feels too complex do not worry, you are free to move on to the [next section](#on-your-own).

 What you may notice if your levels are very long or background is very small is that the parallax will reveal the edge of the sprite.\
-This obviously looks really bad and we need to fix it.
+This obviously looks awful and we need to fix it.
 The easiest solution is to get a bigger background or simply increase the scale of this image.\
 While this could work it probably is not the best looking thing now and technically you could reach the end of the background.\
 To fix this issue we need to tile our background.